California counties at trial argue J&J, other drugmakers fueled opioid epidemic | Health

 California counties at trial argue J&J, other drugmakers fueled opioid epidemic

-Four drugmakers helped cause the deadly U.S. opioid epidemic and a "mountain" of pills to flood the country by deceptively marketing their drugs and downplaying their addictive risks, a lawyer for several California counties argued on Monday at the start of closely-watched trial.
+Four drugmakers helped cause the deadly U.S. opioid epidemic by deceptively marketing their drugs and downplaying their addictive risks, a lawyer for several California counties argued on Monday at the start of closely-watched trial.
 Fidelma Fitzpatrick, the lawyer, told a California judge that Johnson & Johnson, Teva Pharmaceutical Industries Ltd, Endo International PLC and AbbVie's Allergan unit needed to be held responsible for a drug crisis that only got worse during the COVID-19 pandemic.

+Teva's lawyer, David Collie, countered that the two drugs linked to his client had only ever made up a "minuscule" part of the market, and that doctors and patients were fully warned of the risks.
+Teva had acquired the drugs approved for breakthrough pain in cancer patients already on opioids with its purchase of Cephalon.
+The other drug companies are expected to make their opening statements later in the day.

-Her clients - the populous Santa Clara, Los Angeles and Orange counties and the city of Oakland - say those drugmakers should have to pay more than $50 billion to cover the costs of abating the public nuisance they created, plus penalties.
-She told Orange County Superior Court Judge Peter Wilson that the case was about the companies' "deadly legacy" of trying to boost their profits by promoting opioid painkillers to treat chronic pain while aware of the deadly consequences of doing so.
+The plaintiffs - the populous Santa Clara, Los Angeles and Orange counties and the city of Oakland - say the drugmakers should have to pay more than $50 billion to cover the costs of abating the public nuisance they created, plus penalties.
+Fitzpatrick told Orange County Superior Court Judge Peter Wilson that the case was about the companies' "deadly legacy" of trying to boost their profits by promoting opioid painkillers to treat chronic pain, resulting in a "mountain" of addictive pills flooding the state and country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)